datamaunz/datamaunz.github.io/_posts/2021-12-25-my-second-post.md

 tags: [test]
 ---

-## This is just another test
+## Introduction to Python

-I would like to test whether it works the way I hope it does
+This post is meant to summarize some of the key concepts I have learned in the course *Introduction to Python*

 ![datacamp certification](/assets/images/banners/datacamp_certificate_dummy.jpg)